-(1) The purpose of this Agreement is to establish a co-operative arrangement between the municipality and the Conservation Authority to ensure a comprehensive review of applications subject to the provisions of the Planning Act, RSO 1990 and other statutes as may apply.
-Conservation Authority staff will provide environmental planning services to the municipality, which will focus on the natural hazards but can also include natural heritage and water quality and quantity aspects of the Provincial Policy Statement and other legislation as applicable.
+(1) The purpose of this Agreement is to establish a co-operative arrangement between the Municipality and the Conservation Authority to ensure a comprehensive review of applications subject to the provisions of the Planning Act, RSO 1990 and other statutes as may apply.
+Conservation Authority staff will provide environmental planning services to the Municipality, which will focus on the natural hazards, but may include a supporting role in planning for natural heritage, and water quality and quantity aspects of the Provincial Policy Statement and other legislation as applicable.